 Holograms, Feelings and Portals is a projection animation series in response to the dramatic escalation of digital advertisements and its impact on human society and our mental health.
 As our world becomes increasingly digitized, how is the rise in digital technology impacting our overall well-being?
 Inspired by sci-fi motion pictures and anime, this series utilizes hologram, and futuristic advertisement aesthetics as a way to process feelings in-relation to the interwebs.
 Rather than projecting on flat surfaces like walls, these animations are designed to be projected onto fabric and moving objects as a way to articulate the complexity related to human emotions and technology.

-Translating the feelings of being POC in white institutional spaces through textile based sculptures.
-If this feeling could manifest into an object, what would those feelings look like?
+TFOBBIWIS is an ongoing series that translates the feelings of being a person of color in white institutional spaces through object and digital work.
+If these feelings could manifest into an object, what would those feelings look and sound like?

 Robert Gonzales, 2018

 Robert Gonzales is the first of the series and a culmination of the past 7 years working in art institutional spaces.